1031-Systems/1031_Delivery/docs/Help.md

 controller will always have the preferred type of control file available.
 Note that commlib.py must be available to Hauntimator to support the conversion to binary.

+Note that the binary file write process uses the tabledefs file in lib to control the binarization process.
+Thus, it must be compatible with any archived tabledefs file on the hardware that will be used for playback.
+It is the responsibility of the user to keep these straight.

 ### Other types of file

 Hauntimator stores the system preferences in the user's login directory in a file named .animrc.
 Normally,